eivindeb/pyfly/README.md

 * Target bounds can now be specified for variable plot.
 When the state value is within the bound of the target value, the bound area will be shaded with the lines' color.

-* Updated Readme and example.
+* Updated README and example.